endgament/Feed-Reader/README.md

 - A test suite named `"New Feed Selection"`.
 - A test that ensures when a new feed is loaded by the `loadFeed` function that the content actually changes.

- In some tests a callback function (`loadFeed`) is used to ensure that feeds are loaded before they are tested.
+ Some tests use a callback function (`loadFeed`) to ensure that feeds are loaded before they are tested.

 # How to run